llprecasting/recastingCodes/README.md

-# LLP Recasting Repository
+# LLP Recasting Repository - LLP Workshop

-This repository holds example codes for recasting long-lived particle (LLP) searches.
+This repository holds codes for recasting long-lived particle (LLP) searches.

+**Not all the code versions available in this branch are final/stable.
+Use the master branch for the stable releases.**

 The code authors and repository maintainers are not responsible for how the code is used and the user should use discretion when applying it to new models.

-## Adding your recasting code ##

-This is an open repository and if you have developed a code for recasting a LLP analysis, we encourage you to include it here.
-Please contact <llp-recasting@googlegroups.com> and we will provide you with the necessary information for including your code.

 ## Repository Structure ##